- Bankroll

 We model 1X2, BTTS, totals, AH, corners and cards — but not player-level shots/goals/assists.
 NBA has player props.
 Football player props are on the roadmap.

-The Gemini wrapper has a daily call cap and will return empty rather than risk overrun.
+Our news provider has a daily call cap and will return empty rather than risk overrun.
 When that happens, the news block on a match page falls back to 'no context available' — the model still runs without the news features.

 If something on this list isn't how you'd want a model built, tell us.
 The methodology gets sharper because real users push on it.